 Recognize and produce words that rhyme with shape.

 - Masking tape

-- A cape (or a towel, piece of paper, etc. - optional)
+- A cape (a towel, pillowcase, piece of paper)

 Activity: Escape the Shape

-- Use masking tape to make different shapes (i.e., circle, square, triangle) on the ground or floor.
+- Use masking tape to make different shapes (e.g., circle, square, triangle) on the ground or floor.

-- Emphasize the words that rhyme with shape as you tell your child to step on a shape's tape and then escape to another shape.
+- Emphasize the words that rhyme with shape as you put on capes and step on a shape's tape and then escape to another shape together.

-- Have your child ask other family members (or stuffed animal or doll) to step on a shape's tape with him or her and then to escape.
+- Have your child ask other family members (or stuffed animal or dolls) to step on a shape's tape with him or her and then to escape.

 - Have fun together thinking of words that rhyme with shape (e.g., tape, cape, escape, grape, scrape).